helpmehelpus/r-python/README.md

 ADTs can be declared with multiple constructors.
 Pattern matching is not yet implemented; values are constructed and passed around opaquely.

+> **Current limitation:** ADT declarations are parsed as types but cannot yet be declared as top-level statements.
+The syntax shown below is the planned syntax; it is not yet functional.

 ```text
 data Shape:
     | Circle Int